vijendra1125/Optical-Character-Recognition/README.md

 # Optical Character Recognition
 This repository aims to provide a collection of mini-projects for a beginner learning Optical Character recognition (OCR) using Deep Learning.
-Idea is to start with very simple idea for OCR and then progressing toward complex one.
+Idea is to start with very simple concept for OCR and then progress toward complex ones.

-Current following ideas have been added:
+Current following concept have been added to repositories:
 * Training a custom CNN end-to-end for random string recognition
 * Reading paragraph from a screenshot.
 Using OpenCV to segment out the characters and a custom CNN to classify charaters.